 The following rules apply to Conserving ports:

-There are different types of Physical Conserving ports used in Simscape block diagrams, such as hydraulic, pneumatic, electrical, magnetic, thermal, mechanical translational, and mechanical rotational.
+There are different types of Physical Conserving ports used in Simscape block diagrams, such as hydraulic, electrical, mechanical translational, mechanical rotational, and so on.
 Each type has specific Through and Across variables associated with it.
 For more information, see Variable Types.

 The Physical connection lines that connect Conserving ports together are nondirectional lines that carry physical variables (Across and Through variables, as described above) rather than signals.
 You cannot connect Physical lines to Simulink ports or to Physical Signal ports.